madhurijetty/KBS_TermProject/README.md

 #### B.Tentative plan for analysis on GCP

 ##### Explratory Data Analysis
-- We will use Cloud AutoML Delving into data
+- We will use Cloud AutoML for delving into data
 - Examine important interrelationships between attributes
 - Identify interesting subsets of the observations
-- Develop an initial idea of possible associations amongst the predictors, as well as between the predictors and the target variable.<br>
+- Develop an initial idea of possible associations amongst the predictors, as well as between the predictors and the target variable.

 ##### Preprocessing Phase
 - In this phase, First we'll try to find out which columns has null values in the dataset.
 - Then we will fill the missing values of the columns in the dataset.
 - We'll also look for outliers and try to remove them.
 - After that we'll check the correlation between the features (columns) to find out the most relevant features for the prediction.
-- Using Google Cloud Dataflow, Google Dataprep, and Google Dataproc we will be cleaning and pre-procssing the dataset for better           analysis.
+- Using Google Cloud Dataflow, Google Dataprep, and Google Dataproc we will be cleaning and pre-processing the dataset for better         analysis.

 ##### Dashboard for Users and Dashboard for Data Engineers
 - We'll create two different dashboards one for our main audience/users i.e students or job-seekers and the other for Data Engineers.